 Some lenders will calculate the borrower’s debt-to-income ratio or the percentage of the monthly income that goes to debt.
 This will guide their decision whether to give you a loan or not and if ever granted the amount of loan suitable in your condition.

 The formula is simple.
 Just divide all the monthly debt payments by your gross monthly income and you get a ratio or a percentage.

 Lenders prefer their borrowers to have 35 percent or lower debt-to-income ratio.
 This includes the loan you are applying for and those that are currently existing.

 Consider getting a loan from a credit union.

-Credit unions are a huge help when you need a personal loan and you have bad credit.
+Credit unions are a huge help when you need a personal loan in Singapore and you have bad credit.
 These institutions are more flexible, and their maximum interest rate is at 18 percent.